riziqHabib/AutomationLeadTest/README.md

 # AutomationLeadTest

-AutomationLeadTest
+this project is built as task for Automation lead position frameworks that have been used:
-this project is build as task for Automation lead position -restAssured as restApi
+-restAssured to manage restApi building,calling...
 -hamcrest for assertion
 -log4j used for logging
 -kotlin for pojo classed